 About Me

 I am so grateful to everyone who has followed along on my journey!
-I hope that whatever your allergies are, you are able to find tasty recipes, restaurant recommendations, and overall tips for navigating food allergy life on Em’s Nut-Free Eats.
+I hope that whatever your food allergies are, you are able to find recipes, restaurant recommendations, and overall tips for navigating food allergy life on Em’s Nut-Free Eats.
 You can always contact me with questions, content requests, or just to say hi!
 Thanks so much for stopping by! <3

 Featured In